UPPS 07.09.01 - Management of Acquired Immune Deficiency Syndrome (AIDS) on Campus

 SERVICES FOR PERSONS WITH HIV/AIDS

-The Student Health Center will provide services as follows:
+University Health Services (UHS) will provide services as follows:

-medical information about HIV/AIDS and resources available to infected students;
+medical information about HIV/AIDS and resources available upon request;

-referral for counseling services to address the emotional and psychological effects of the disease.
+referral for counseling services to address the emotional and psychological effects of the disease when indicated; and

 general information about HIV/AIDS; and